top of page

 Personal Liability Coverage: How Homeowners Insurance Protects You When Accidents Happen

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Most homeowners think about insurance in terms of property.
 Fire, storms, theft — events that damage things.
 Personal liability coverage exists for a different kind of risk: situations where someone is injured or suffers damage and you are considered legally responsible.
 These situations are rarely planned and often happen in everyday settings.
-A guest slips on
+A guest slips on an icy walkway.
+A dog bites a neighbor.
+A child accidentally breaks someone’s property while playing.
+In moments lik

 Walter.
 J